liamgreenhill/liamnugent.me/posts/email-tracking-pixels.md

 I’m a seasoned pro.
 I have had a hand in sending thousands, if not millions, of emails.
 I know the game.

-Yet, even I am surprised by the number of tracking pixels that have been blocked since using HEY a few weeks ago.
+Yet, even I am surprised by the number of tracking pixels that have been blocked in my inbox since using [HEY](https://hey.com/) a few weeks ago.

+## It’s not just the bad guys

 I got a message today from a small web business who I know and I trust.
 They are on the right side of the privacy fence, in my view.
 But, even _they_ were using a tracking pixel.